DSiekmeier/bmsrdecode/README.md

 The source uses some of the C99 features so you can compile it with gcc using the std=c99 option.

+## USAGE
+Pass the register value as the first (and only) parameter.
+E.g.:
+./bmsrdecode 0x3d13
+under UNIX like systems

 ## LICENCE
 This project is released under The MIT License (MIT).